 - You feel like your plate is not just full, but overflowing.

-Burnout looks different for everyone.
+Being burnt out on life looks different for everyone.
 If one or two of the things on this list resonate with you, take that as a sign to check in with yourself.
 Remember that you deserve to feel good and take care of yourself, too — not just all the people you love or things on your to-do list.

 If you’re experiencing burnout, making a recovery plan might sound like just one more thing to add to your already full plate.
 But it doesn’t have to be a lengthy or in-depth process to still be valuable.
 Sometimes the most important part of taking care of yourself is “boring self-care” — things like hygiene tasks, getting enough sleep, spending time away from screens, and drinking water.
 Burnout often starts when the demands on your time get prioritized over your basic needs.
 In the field of clinical psychology, these needs are on a framework called Maslow’s Hierarchy of Needs.
 This theory says that your basic needs for things like air, light, heat, water, food, and shelter must be met before you can improve other needs, such as financial security, improving self-confidence, or relationships with others.
-Start by tending to your basic needs first to recover from burnout.
+Start by tending to your basic needs first to start healing burnout.

 Once your basic needs are starting to improve, think about what immediate changes need to happen to lighten your load.
-Remember: burnout means doing less, not more.
+Remember: managing burnout means doing less, not more.
 This is especially important for overachievers and people-pleasers recovering from burnout.
 Take a look at your planner or calendar.
 How are you using your time?
 Is it aligned with your values?
 If it is not, what can you take a step back from, and how would that make a difference in your daily life?

 This might mean talking to the people in your life and asking them for additional support.
 It can be really hard to ask for help, especially when you are used to being the rock in your relationships with other people.
 In the spirit of doing less, not more, think about if anyone in your life could help take things off your plate.
 Maybe your partner is willing to take on some extra chores around the house, or maybe you don’t have to say yes to every invitation that comes your way this weekend.
 Sometimes saying no to one thing means saying yes to something else, like your own peace of mind or well-being.

 Lastly, as important as it is to set boundaries with your time and in your relationships with others, the most crucial part of recovering from burnout is practicing self-compassion.
-You’re doing the best that you can with the resources that you have — no one chooses to walk headfirst into burnout.
+You’re doing the best that you can with the resources that you have — no one chooses to walk headfirst into mental burnout.
 It’s an inevitable part of being human, and in many cases, it happens because you care a lot about the effort you put into your life.
 As you begin to pare down your priorities and focus on your own well-being, be gentle with yourself in the process.
 It’s not selfish to care for yourself, it’s necessary for your survival.

 Our #PashFam are no strangers to using their planners to better their lives and make their dreams a reality.
 So why not use your planner to recover from burnout?
 Here are a few ideas to get you started: